JuliaApproximation/CompactBases.jl/docs/src/diagonal_operators.md

 # Diagonal operators

-Diagonal operators are operators (functionals) that only depend on the coordinate; they are also called local operators.
+Diagonal operators are operators that only depend on the coordinate;
+they are also called local operators.
 They act on a function to produce a new function as

 ```math
 L f(x) = f(x)g(x)